NK952/CSD-215-DevJournal/Journal.md

 AWS Organizations enables you to consolidate multiple AWS accounts into an organization that you create and centrally manage.

 An organizational unit is a container for accounts within a root.

+Here are the steps for setting up AWS Organizations:
+* Create the organizaton with the current AWS account as the primary account.
+Invite an AWS account to join the organization and create a new account as a member.
+* Create 2 organizational units in the new organization and put the member accounts into those units.
+* Create service control policies.
+* Test those policies.